edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### TNAlloc credential
 A TNAlloc credential is a targeted credential that confers on its issuee the right to control how one or more phone numbers are used.
 Regulators issue TNAlloc credentials to range holders, who issue them to TNUs.
 TNUs often play the AP role in VVP.
 If an AP delegates RTU to a proxy (e.g., an employee or call center), the AP MUST also issue a TNAlloc credential to the proxy, to confer the RTU.
 With each successive reallocation, the set of numbers in the new TNAlloc credential gets smaller.
 Except for TNAlloc credentials issued by regulators, all TNAlloc credentials MUST contain a JL to a parent TNAlloc credential, having a bigger set of numbers that includes those in the current credential.
 This JL in a child credential documents the fact that the child's issuer possessed an equal or broader RTU, from which the subset RTU in child credential derives.

 To achieve various design goals, a TNAlloc credential MUST be an ACDC, but this ACDC MAY be a transformation of a credential in another format (e.g., a TNAuthList from {{RFC8226}}).
-See {{<interoperability}}.
+See {{<other-credential-formats}}.

 An example TNAlloc credential and its schema are described in {{<tn-cred-sample}}.